DperParadise/DanZork/README.md

 You are free on the street.

 ## License

-A short snippet describing the license (MIT, Apache, etc.)
+This software is licensed under: [GNU GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt)